Fluids and Electrolytes

 how can the body response to increase GFR when there are low blood pressure and low blood volume?

-retain sodium → release renin → angioteniogogen → angiotensin I → angiotensin II → increases blood pressure by causing vasocontriction and stimulate the release of aldosterone & antidiuretic hormone → which increase the retention of sodium and excretion of sodium (aldosterone) and decrease urine formation (antidiuretic)
+retain sodium → release renin → angioteniogogen → angiotensin I → angiotensin II → increases blood pressure by causing vasocontriction and stimulate the release of aldosterone & antidiuretic hormone → which increase the retention of sodium and excretion of potassium (aldosterone) and decrease urine formation (antidiuretic)

 New cards